Art & Justice tours at the Constitutional Court

 About our tours

-Please note that the tour focuses specifically on the CCAC and does not include a tour of the surrounding site.
-Tours of Constitution Hill can be booked directly through their website.
+Please note: this tour focuses exclusively on the CCAC and does not include a guided tour of the broader Constitution Hill site.
+Tours of Constitution Hill must be booked directly through their official website.

-Tours focus on artworks in the public gallery, where works are rotated twice a year, as well as integrated artworks in and around the Court.
-In addition to public tours, the CCAC presents a limited number of educational and group tours on a quarterly basis, held on workdays and limited to public areas of the Constitutional Court.
+In addition to the monthly public programme, the CCAC offers a limited number of educational and group tours on a quarterly basis.
+These are scheduled on workdays and are limited to the public areas of the Constitutional Court.

 Please direct all booking requests to ccac@concourttrust.org.za.